Gehyra mutilata: Description

 The head of G. mutilata is longer than broad.
 The snout is longer than the distance between the eye and the ear-opening, about 1.3 times the diameter of the orbit.
 The forehead has a median groove.
 The ear-opening is moderately large and suboval.
 The body and limbs are moderately elongate and depressed.
 A fold of the skin borders the hind limb posteriorly.
 The digits are short and more or less webbed at the base.
 The inferior lamellae are angular and divided by a median groove.
 The upper surface of the body and the throat are covered with small granular scales, which are largest and flat on the back.
 The abdominal scales are moderate.
 The rostral is quadrangular, broader than deep, with a median cleft above.
 The nostril is pierced between the rostral, the first labial, and three nasals, the upper much the largest and generally in contact with its fellow.
 There are 8 or 9 upper labials, and 6 or 7 lower labials.
 The mental is moderately large and pentagonal.
 There are 3 pairs of chin shields.
 The innermost pair is very large and elongate.
 The outermost pair is small, frequently broken up into small scales.
 The femoral pores are in a doubly curved line, angular in the middle, 14 to 19 on each side.
 The tail is depressed, normally with a sharpish, minutely serrated lateral edge.
 The upper surface of the tail is covered with very small flat scales.
 Its lower surface generally has a median series of large transversely dilated scales.
 G. mutilata is greyish or reddish brown above, uniform or dotted or variegated with darker.
 The lower surfaces are uniform whitish.

 G. mutilata may attain a snout-to-vent length (SVL) of 2.25 in, with a tail length equal to SVL.

 A key identification character is the absence of a claw on the innermost digit.

 Geographic range

-The species G. mutilata is widely distributed throughout Borneo, southeastern China, French Polynesia, Hawaii (Maui), India, Indonesia, Malaysia, the Mascarene Islands, western Mexico, Myanmar, New Guinea, the Philippines, the Pitcairn Islands, Seychelles, and Sri Lanka.
+The species G. mutilata is widely distributed throughout Borneo, southeastern China, French Polynesia, Hawaii (Maui), India, Indonesia, Malaysia, Singapore, the Mascarene Islands, western Mexico, Myanmar, Thailand, New Guinea, the Philippines, the Pitcairn Islands, Seychelles, and Sri Lanka.